Anonymous Tip Line Available

 In order to ensure a safe, productive, and positive learning environment, MCPS publishes two documents that help students, parents/guardians, and staff understand school rules and regulations; the expectations for student conduct; and the possible consequences for violating the rules.
 A Student’s Guide to Rights and Responsibilities is an overview of the rights and responsibilities students enjoy in MCPS and a summary of the laws and regulations that affect students.
 The MCPS Code of Conduct provides an overview of discipline procedures and protocols and the range of consequences students could face for violating various policies, regulations, and rules.
 The guide also discusses the MCPS philosophy to discipline.
 All families received a copy of these documents and are encouraged to review them with your child(ren).
 The documents are available online.
 They can be found here:

-The George B. Thomas, Sr. Learning Academy, Inc. kicks off its 2018–2019 season of Saturday School on Saturday, September 15.
-Saturday School is a low-cost tutoring and mentoring program that provides a sixth day of learning and helps MCPS students enhance their mastery of core academic subjects.
+The George B. Thomas, Sr. Learning Academy, Inc. will kick off its 2019–2020 season of Saturday School in September, (date TBD) Saturday School is a low-cost tutoring and mentoring program that provides a sixth day of learning and helps MCPS students enhance their mastery of core academic subjects.
 Students who are in need of additional academic support can attend sessions at 1 of 12 locations across Montgomery County.
 Classes begin on Saturday, September 15 and will end in May.
 Registration is $40 for students who receive Free and Reduced-price Meals System (FARMS) services and $85 for non-FARMS students.
 For more information visit George B. Thomas, Sr. Learning Academy.

 RMS Parents Information